cold-storage/loglove/README.md

 You can have multiple output streams by creating multiple instances of Loglove.
 Details at the end of this document.

+We would love feedback, help, etc. Just put in a pull request!

 ## Installation